Billing refactor

 Statement tab

-First, to note that the H1 and navigation was updated from bills to billing.
-This update aligns to all of the things one can do in this section outside of paying a bill.
+H1 and navigation was updated to billing to align to all tasks one can do in this section outside of paying a bill.

 Adding ‘statement’ in pagination grounds users to what they’re looking at.
 Previously, it said “Viewing: 1 - 12 of 48”.